Accio/AMIDD/docs/README.md

 	    * (Optional) Checkout [Causal inference for drug discovery and development](https://github.com/Accio/causal_drug_discovery), an accompanying repo of Rmarkdown and Python notebooks that introduce basic concepts of causal inference.
 	    * Answer questions in this form [Form URL to be updated].
 Submission deadline: Thursday, November the 5th, EOB.

-<p id="david-is-travelling"></p>
+<p id="no-lecture-061126"></p>
-### No lecture on 06.11.26 because David is travelling
+### No lecture on 06.11.26

+We will have no lecture on 06.11.26 because of a conflicting meeting.
 We will use the time for a hand-on project with tabular models.
 More details will follow.

 * Activities
    * Read [Accurate predictions on small data with a tabular foundational model](https://www.nature.com/articles/s41586-024-08328-6) by Hollmann *et al.*, Nature 2025.